-Another gap in the SDH literature is the failure to accommodate the complex interaction between marginalities.
-As Hankivsky and Christoffersen (2008; see also McGibbon & McPherson, 2011) have identified accurately while SDH scholarly have identified and demonstrated time and time again the influence of one determinant on health it often misses the complex combined effects of multiple determinants.
-Socioeconomic status, for example, is well establish as a SDH, yet its interaction when combined other axes of marginalization such as ethnicity or gender or (dis)ability or the three combined is often neglected.
-They argue for the use of intersectionality analytical framework that examine the interactions between these axes within the framework of SDH could assist narrowing this gap.
-Among the possibilities of utilizing intersectionality, which I further elaborate about below, is the ability to explore the experience of multiple marginalization and expose the interdependence between discriminating social structures.
+Another gap in the SDH literature is the failure to accommodate the complex interactions between marginalities.
+As Hankivsky and Christoffersen (2008) have accurately identified, while SDH scholarship can consistently identify and demonstrate the influence of one determinant on health, it often misses the complex combined effects of multiple determinants (see also McGibbon & McPherson, 2011).
+Socioeconomic status, for example, is well established as an SDH, yet its interaction with other axes of marginalization, such as ethnicity, gender, or (dis)ability (or the three combined) is often neglected.
+They argue for the use of intersectionality as an analytical framework that examines the interactions between these axes within the framework of SDH in order to narrow this gap.
+Among the possibilities for utilizing intersectionality, about which I further elaborate below, is that it facilitates the examination of the experience of multiple marginalization and expose the interdependence between discriminating social structures.

-In my research I utilized SDH framework to examine the socioeconomic political context that deprive autistic adults from equal access to needed services in Israel.
-In other words, I embrace Emerson and other (2011) argument that disability should be studied as a social position within SDH research and following Graham’s differentiating definitions for SDH, I request to investigate the SDHI that determine autistic adults’ social position.
-Employing SDH framework in that manner request to further narrow the gap in SDH literature that conceive disability as a social position and not a health outcome, especially regarding autistic adults that to my knowledge have not been explored in that manner.
-Moreover, as this research concern with inequlities I adopt the position of Hankivsky and Christoffersen (2008), and I utilize intersectionality to further examine the implications of SDHI on different social groups within the autistic community.
-Observing SDHI in that manner was never conducted to my knowledge regarding autistic adults.
+In my research, I utilized the SDH framework to examine the socioeconomic political context that deprives autistic adults of equal access to the services they need in Israel.
+In essence, I embrace the argument of Emerson et al. (2011) that disability should be studied as a social position within SDH research and, following Graham’s differentiating definitions for SDH, I investigate the SDHI that determine autistic adults’ social positions.
+Employing the SDH framework in this manner further narrows the gap in SDH literature that currently conceives of disability as a social position and not as a health outcome, especially regarding autistic adults, an issue, which, to my knowledge, has not been explored in this way.
+Moreover, as this research focuses on inequalities, I adopt the position of Hankivsky and Christoffersen (2008), and utilize intersectionality to further examine the implications of SDHI on different social groups within the autistic community.
+To my knowledge, this is the first study observing SDHI with respect to autistic adults in this way.

 2.6.2.
 The social model of disability

-Although discrimination and prejudice of people with disability existed throughout the history of humanity (Stiker, 2019) it was the social changes that followed industrialization that demanded the conceptualization of disability as result of an intrinsic individual impairment that need fixing.
-The creation of labor market that required workers that are physically able with supportive family could not stand the burden of care.
-To shift the care away from the family to society disability need to be defined as a medical problem.
-This definition gave rise to the creation of individualist medical interventions for “repairing” disabilities and the establishment of secluded institutions for the disabled who could not take part in the construction of the capitalist society.
-While the practices and attitudes toward people with disabilities this definition which is termed in the scientific literature the medical model of disability (MMD), have produced have changed along the years and context from euthanasia (Gallagher, 2001) to robotic prothesis (Bertolini, 2015), it is still the widely accepted model to disability today, especially in health sciences (Oliver & Barns, 2012 p.11-31; Barnes, 2020).
+Although discrimination and prejudice against people with disabilities have existed throughout history (Stiker, 2019), it was the social changes brought on by industrialization that demanded the conceptualization of disability as the result of an intrinsic individual impairment that needed repair.
+The creation of a labor market that required workers that were physically able resulted in families not being able to stand the burden of care of the disabled.
+To shift the care away from the family and onto society, disability needed to be defined as a medical problem.
+This definition gave rise to the creation of individualist medical interventions for “repairing” disabilities and the establishment of isolated institutions for the disabled who could not take part in creating a capitalist society.
+While the practices and attitudes towards people with disabilities that this definition referred to those with disabilities as people in need of repair, called the medical model of disability (MMD) in the scientific literature, have changed over the years and in different contexts ranging from euthanasia (Gallagher, 2001) to robotic prothesis (Bertolini, 2015), it is still the most widely accepted model of disability today, especially in the health sciences (Oliver & Barns, 2012, pp.11–31; Barnes, 2020).